apache/jackrabbit-filevault/src/site/markdown/overview.md

 Overview
 ========

-**NOTE**: Parts of the following documentation is outdated and needs review
+**NOTE**: Parts of the following documentation are outdated and need review
 - - -

 Jackrabbit FileVault introduces a JCR repository to filesystem mapping.
 The mapping is exposed by an API and used by several tools: